aimendurrani/Nexium_Aimen_QuoteGeneratorWebApp/README.md

 # Quote Generator Web App

-This is a simple web app that generates motivational quotes based on a topic entered by the user.
+This is an initial version of a simple web app that generates motivational quotes based on a topic entered by the user.
 The app provides an easy way to get inspired by displaying quotes related to themes like fear, success, or failure.

 ---